 We have no intention of allowing either the Missouri corporation or Archbishop Kline as that corporation’s single officer to affect its position.
 The complete failure of our discussions with Archbishop Kline and his subsequent actions in disregard of the AEC and its interests have caused the AEC and the Order of Antioch to remove themselves from communion with him and with the Missouri OCR that he continues to head.

 For the purposes of clarification, the AEC continues to assert that its clergy, being members of the OCR appointed wholly independently of the Missouri corporation, have remained members of the unincorporated worldwide OCR association that traces its roots to the 1874 OCR foundation.
-With immediate effect, we are not connected with, and have withdrawn any endorsement from, Archbishop Kline’s Missouri corporation.
+We are not connected with, and have withdrawn any endorsement from, Archbishop Kline’s Missouri corporation.

 Moreover, the mission of the OCR under our care has been taken back to its original and authentic aims.
 It has a defined and specific role as an intermediary body between the Church of England and the Roman Catholic Church.
 It exists to support Anglo-Catholicism both within the Church of England and within the wider Continuing Anglican movement, and as a source whereby the Holy Orders of clergy serving in the Church of England may, through additional commissioning, receive the blessing of the Apostolic Succession as construed historically by the Catholic Church.